Possible consequences

 • significant risk of damage to the high-voltage electricity distribution networks.

-What are the possible consequences of a red vigilance situation in the event of storms?
+What are the possible consequences of a red awareness level in the event of storms?

-In the event of a storm, the red warning level (violent storm warning) is announced when
+In the event of a storm, the red awareness level is announced when

 • there are gusts of wind exceeding 110 km/h